connor-ashton-dev/Chadlang/README.md

-Stopped at page 71 section 2.7
+stopped at true page 107 chapter 3.3